This thrifty table got a brand new look with French fabric decoupage!

 I think it maybe came from one of the blogger conferences I went to.

-I slathered it onto the top and then stuck my piece of material to it.
+I slathered the decoupage fabric glut onto the top and then stuck my piece of material to it.

 I smoothed it out to make sure there were no lumps or air bubbles.